chichiwang/notes/computing/crash_course/README.md

-# Crash Course: Computer Science - WIP
+# Crash Course: Computer Science
 **Author**: [Chi-chi Wang](https://github.com/chichiwang)

 Notes on a series of videos produced by PBS digital studios and shared on Youtube on the field of computer science.